CoderDecoderDev/CoderDecoderDev/README.md

 - ⚡ Fun fact: ...
 -->
 #### Welcome to my profile!
 I am a front-end developer who is passionate about coding and solving problems.
+NB: The projects that I've been making for my clients are under NDA agreement.
+The projects that you see here are just for the sake of showing some of my skills.
 -----
 <!-- 🌱 I’m currently learning Vue.js</br> -->
 ⚡ <strong>Languages:</strong> HTML, CSS, SCSS, Bootstrap, Bulma, JavaScript, Vue.js</br>